educauchy/auto-ab/README.md

 **auto_ab** is a library developed to automate routine tasks during runs of multiple online controlled experiments, also known as A/B-tests.

 Current features:
-- Classical hypothesis testing
-- Bootstrap hypothesis testing with 3 different approaches
-- Bucketing hypothesis testing
 - Custom metrics
+- Splitting
   - Splitter
   - Test splitter (A/A-test)
   - Custom split rate and increment rate
+- Continuous metrics
+  - Classical hypothesis testing
+  - Bootstrap hypothesis testing with 3 different approaches
-- CUPED
+  - Bucketing hypothesis testing
-- CUPAC
+- Ratio metrics
   - Delta method on ratios
   - Taylor expansion on ratios
   - Linearization on ratios
   - Bootstrap on ratios
+- Variance reduction
+  - CUPED
+  - CUPAC

 Parameters for A/B-test are set in config file.
 The example of config file you can find below.